ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/studio/database/settings/custom-analyzers.markdown

 {WARNING: }
 1. Create a new database custom analyzer.
 Takes you to the analyzer editing view, see [below](../../../studio/database/settings/custom-analyzers#edit-custom-analyzer-view).
 2. Edit an existing analyzer.
-3. Go to the Server-Wide Custom Analyzer view, see [below](../../../studio/database/settings/custom-analyzers#server-wide-custom-analyzer-view).
+3. Go to the Server-Wide Custom Analyzer View, see [below](../../../studio/database/settings/custom-analyzers#server-wide-custom-analyzer-view).
 {WARNING/}

 {INFO: }
-1. Indicates that a database analyzer has the same name as a server-wide custom analyzer.
+1. Indicates that a database custom analyzer has the same name as a server-wide custom analyzer.
-Indexes in this database use the database version of the analyzer.
+The database custom analyzer will be the one used by indexes of this database.
 {INFO/}

 {PANEL/}